What does Music look like at Hilderthorpe?

 Opportunities are provided for all children to participate in a range of musical events, both in school and in the community.
 Each summer, all children in KS1 and KS2 attend the Big Sing at Bridlington Spa and there are Harvest, Easter and Christmas services in which music plays an important role.
 Whole classes, small ensembles and individuals perform regularly in our assemblies.

-Curriculum music is supplemented by an extensive programme of extra-curricular activities such as choirs for both Key Stages, an instrumental ensemble and a recorder club.
+Curriculum music is supplemented by an extensive programme of extra-curricular activities such as choirs, instrumental groups and music for wellbeing groups.
 We also have visiting teachers from the East Riding Schools Music Service who provide small group lessons in woodwind, violin, guitar, keyboard and drumming for pupils in upper Key Stage Two

 Teaching for Greater Depth